SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

 In order to maintain the quality of the survey and to keep the graph simple, we will have the same acceptance criteria we had in the paper.
-A paper should be published in a top-tier venue: Oakland, USENIX Security, CCS, NDSS, ICSE, FSE, or ASE.
+A paper should be published in a top-tier venue: Oakland, USENIX Security, CCS, NDSS, ICSE, FSE, ASE, PLDI, Black Hat or DefCon.
 Otherwise, an open-sourced tools should have gathered 100 stars or more.
 We do *not* accept papers that only present theorectical aspects without implementing a tool because this database is all about the lineage of fuzzing tools.
 For example, our [survey paper](https://ieeexplore.ieee.org/document/8863940) should not be included in the database.